zeke/aimg/README.md

 ## Different model

-You don't have to use SD3.
-Here's an example using [Flux Schnell](https://replicate.com/blog/flux-state-of-the-art-image-generation), the new state-of-the-art image generation model for the creators of Stable Diffusion:
+The default model is [Flux Schnell](https://replicate.com/blog/flux-state-of-the-art-image-generation), the new state-of-the-art image generation model for the creators of Stable Diffusion.

+If you want to use a different model, specify it with the `--model` option.
+Here's an example using SD3:

 ```
-aimg "cute cat" --model "black-forest-labs/flux-schnell"
+aimg "cute cat" --model "stability-ai/stable-diffusion-3"
 ```

 ### More images